egig/egig.github.io/_posts/2021-01-22-code-quality-in-reality.md

 - development
 ---

-It's surprising I still want to write a blog post, actually, I want to write a letter to my future self.
-I've been a software developer, doing coding for about 7 years now, a few years ago I always dream about having excellent, perfect the code quality that readable, maintainable, no stupid bugs, etc... yet here I am, at this point, experiencing the same thing over years, over time, then I think I get to the conclusion I want to share with you.
+I've been a software developer, doing coding for about 9 years now, a few years ago I've always dream about having excellent, perfect the code quality that readable, maintainable, no stupid bugs, etc... yet here I am, at this point, experiencing the same thing over years, over time, then I think I get to the conclusion I want to share with you.